dlcs/iiif-presentation/docs/notes/paintedresource-to-manifest.md

 ## Why `"paintedResources"`?

 There are 2 main reasons
 * It simplifies the ingestion of assets.
 The complexity of managing *are these batch(es) ready yet?* is moved from the user and into the IIIF-P API.
-Without it, over time multiple consumers of the API would all have very similar approaches for craeting batches, waiting for completion and then generating manifests.
+Without it, over time multiple consumers of the API would all have very similar approaches for creating batches, waiting for completion and then generating manifests.
 * It simplifies the generation of canvases.
 It removes the need to create `AnnotationPages` within `Annotations` withing `Canvases`, the IIIF-P API takes care of this.

 ## Manifest Construction